porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/02-molecules/buttons/button-regular.md

 </span>
 ```

+There are 2 types of loaders: regular (like the code example above) and inverted which gets an additional `loader--theme-inverted` class:

+__regular__:
+- button-regular--ghost
+- button-regular--sales-ghost

+__inverted__:
+- All other buttons

 ### Button group
 Displaying a group of buttons which are placed side by side (horizontal) or among each other (vertical) can be done by combining `flex` component with `button-group`.